aws-samples/sample-resco-assessments/README.md

 1. Download [2-resco-assessment-codebuild.yaml](deployment/2-resco-assessment-codebuild.yaml) Cfn template.
 2. 🚀 **[Deploy to AWS CloudFormation](https://console.aws.amazon.com/cloudformation/home#/stacks/create/template?stackName=resco-aiml-single-account)**
 3. Upload Cfn template from step 1.
-4. Provide a stack name on the next screen and leave all default parameters.
+4. Provide a stack name on the next screen and specify your email address to receive the generated report.
+4. Leave all other parameters as default.
 5. Navigate to the next page, read and acknowledge the notice, and click **Next**.
 6. Review the information and click on **Submit**.
 7. Wait for CloudFormation stack to complete.